-The Group is primarily engaged in import and export trading business, which include integrated circuit, electronic equipment, and materials, components used on electronic equipment.
+The Group is primarily engaged in the import and export trading business, which include integrated circuit, electronic equipment, as well as materials and components used on electronic equipment.
 Due to the rapid technological changes, the semiconductor equipment industry has become more and more competitive, and the product price frequently changes.
 Therefore, the Group is now exposed to risk on inventory valuation loss and slow-moving inventory.
 Inventories are stated at the lower of cost or net realizable value, and the specific identification method is used to estimate the allowance for inventory valuation loss on slow-moving inventories.